KerwinTsai310/Master-Document/README.md

 - Access to [GitHub Codespaces](https://github.com/features/codespaces) (where you can write and run Python code online!)

 ## Vocabulary
 - Input: Input is the code you put into the codespace.
 It has lines on the side stating what line of code you are on.
-You will see these later in the document as
+You will see these later in the document as **Code Blocks**.
 - Output: Output is what the Input does.
-You will
+You will see this later in the document as a dropdown that says **Output**

 ## Topics Covered